-While specific recording dates are not known, basic tracking took place in mid-late March 1989 at Paisley Park Studios in Chanhassen, Minnesota (during the same set of sessions that produced Partyman, Trust, Dance With The Devil and Batdance).
+The tape of thew song in the vault dates this song as 25 January 1989.
+It was recorded at Paisley Park Studios in Chanhassen, Minnesota (during the same set of sessions that produced Partyman, Trust, Dance With The Devil and Batdance).

 In a 2012 interview, Sheena Easton detailed the writing of the song:

 "I sent him the lyrics to The Arms Of Orion.
 He really liked it, put music to it and it ended up being on the Batman soundtrack.
 I'm totally into the stars.
 Right outside my bedroom window, right over my front guest house, you looked right into Orion.
 I loved the concept of two lovers apart, looking up at the same stars and wishing they could be together."